Teriyaki Salmon is a Crowd Pleaser

 - 4 salmon fillets, 6-8 oz each, about 1-inch thick

 - kosher salt and freshly ground black pepper

-- Make the Teriyaki Sauce: In a heavy medium pan, combine all sauce ingredients.
+- Teriyaki Sauce: In a heavy medium pan, combine all sauce ingredients.
 Whisk to combine well.
 Bring to a boil.
 Lower to simmer and whisk until sauce is thickened, about 1 minute.
 Taste and add more sugar, if you like it sweeter.
 Keep warm.

-- Drizzle generously with teriyaki sauce and garnish as desired.
+- Serve: drizzle generously with teriyaki sauce and garnish as desired.
 Serve immediately.
 Delicious over a bed of rice or over a plate of green salad.